-Zhang wins Tour debut nine days after turning pro
+Zhang wins on Tour debut nine days after turning pro

 |Full leaderboard

-Rose Zhang has won the Mizuho Americas Open on her LPGA Tour debut just nine days after turning professional.
+Rose Zhang won the Mizuho Americas Open on her LPGA Tour debut just nine days after turning professional.

-American Zhang, 20, beat Jennifer Kupcho, 26, in a second hole play-off at the 18th, becoming the first woman to win on her first LPGA appearance since Beverly Hanson in 1951.
+American Zhang, 20, beat Jennifer Kupcho, 26, on the second hole of a play-off to become the first woman to win on her first LPGA appearance since Beverly Hanson in 1951.

-The pair went to a play-off after finishing nine-under-par at the Liberty National Golf Club in New Jersey.
+The pair went to a play-off after both finished nine under par at Liberty National in New Jersey.

 "What is happening?
 I just can't believe it," said Zhang.